seriiserii825/Knowledge-base_/Vim/vim-commands.md

 b - previous word start
 e - next word end
 ge - previous word end
+g_ Move the last non-blank character of the line (but you remove trailing whitespace, right) ea Append to the end of the current word

 # revert
 zz -save and quit